USCS Active: Commercial service (1862–1870)

-Loss of Active
+Loss

 On June 4, 1870.
 Active left San Francisco on her normal route to Victoria.
 By the morning of June 5, she found herself in dense fog somewhere off Humboldt County.
 She was east of her intended course and found herself among the rocks just offshore.
 She turned to port to head out to sea and struck a submerged rock.
 Initial examination of the hold did not show any damage, so the ship continued to head away from land.
 Flooding from a leak forward was discovered shortly thereafter and the ship began to settle by the bow.
 The ship's pumps were not able to keep up with the flooding, so Captain Lyons beached Active.
 The passengers, their baggage, the mail, and supplies for the stranded people were safely brought ashore about 22 miles south of Cape Mendocino.

 The captain dispatched the purser to Eureka, 80 miles away, to seek help.
 On foot and horseback, he reached the town at 3 P.M. on June, 6.
 Word of the wreck came just in time to reach the North Pacific Transportation Company's Pacific, which sailed immediately to the survivors.
 They were embarked on Pacific and brought to Crescent City.
 Pacific then returned to the scene of the wreck to attempt to salvage some of the $100,000 worth of cargo aboard Active.
 She had little success; waves were breaking over the stranded ship as high as her smokestack.